 About the discussion papers

 The Ministry has prepared a series of discussion papers on the key elements of the proposed first set of National Planning Standards (“Standards”).
 These discussion papers outline the context, evidence, approach and options for each type of Standard.
-In each paper, there is a series of questions seeking feedback on the options proposed or the approach presented by 31 July 2017.
-Please send feedback to email@example.com.

 The introduction paper provides a high level overview of the Standards and the issues they address.